yufree/blog/_posts/2017-03-29-metaboanalyst.md

 I am running Windows 7 to perform metabolomics data analysis(mainly for mscovert).
 Recently I found MetaboAnalyst could be installed locally.
 Since some group members really care about their data safety, I just installed MetaboAnalyst on one of group computers.
 Here is some tips for it:

-- Windows 7 is currently not supported by Metaboanalyst (I saw some dependend linux package), so I use virtualbox to install a 64-bit ubuntu 16.10.
+- Windows 7 is currently not supported by Metaboanalyst, so I use virtualbox to install a 64-bit Ubuntu 16.10.

 - For Ubuntu, you need to install a few packages to support both the R and Java environment, also some packages.
 You might follow the script in bash: